Dan Le Batard: Miami Herald

 Le Batard began work at the Miami Herald in 1990 and was a columnist for its sports section.
 His work for The Herald includes investigations of the football team of his alma mater, the University of Miami.

 ESPN

 Le Batard was a frequent contributor to many programs on the ESPN television network.
 Among others, he was a recurring guest on Outside the Lines, The Sports Reporters, and College GameDay.
 He also was a regular guest host of Pardon the Interruption, where he was christened "The Hateable Dan Le Batard" due to his sometimes controversial (and usually contrarian) opinions, as well as his unorthodox attire.
-Hosting duties on PTI have allowed Le Batard the implementation of the catch-phrase "Bam!", which he exclaims in various ways at the beginning of each show he guest hosts.
+Hosting duties on PTI have allowed Le Batard the implementation of the catchphrase "Bam!", which he exclaims in various ways at the beginning of each show he guest hosts.
 Le Batard has a joking rivalry with former PTI stat boy Tony Reali.

 In December 2020, Le Batard announced that he would be leaving ESPN, effective January 4, 2021.